 With recruiters receiving an average of 118 CVs per job vacancy, a professional appearance is essential if you want to stand out from the crowd.
-Your CV is your marketing material for your services, so if looks sloppy or untidy, it’s unlikely to get you shortlisted for interview.
-Take the time to make sure your CV looks immaculate by using a clean and simple font, a professional title heading and clear section headings and dividers.
+Your CV is your marketing material for your services, so it looks sloppy or untidy, it’s unlikely to get you shortlisted for an interview.
+Take the time to make sure your CV looks immaculate by using a clean and simple font, a professional title heading, and clear section headings and dividers.

 Build an easy-to-read structure

 Recruiters and hiring managers tend to be very busy and often review hundreds of CVs every week.
 For this reason, it’s very important to make your CV easy to skim read, and pick out the key information they need.
 Keep your CV to around 2 pages in length and break the information up using short paragraphs and plenty of bullet points.
 Avoid writing big long chunks of text as they will make your CV very unappealing to read and difficult for readers to find the requirements that they are looking for.
 Start your CV with a punchy profile to draw readers in, then list your roles in a well-structured manner and be sure to show the impact you have made on previous employers.

 Optimize your CV’s top quarter

 The top quarter of your CV is the part that is first visible upon opening, so it needs to make a big impact if you want to ensure that your CV is read in full.
 Some busy recruiters may shut your CV down without reading any further if they don’t see what they need.
 This may seem pretty cut-throat, but it’s a reality you have to prepare for in times of tough competition.
 In order to optimize the top quarter of your CV, start by researching your target roles and making a list of the most important candidate requirements.
 Then ensure that you add as many of the candidate requirements as possible to the top of your CV in order to instantly show recruiters that you are a good fit for their role.